 - Notify the Commissioner of State Revenue of errors and omissions in your assessment.

 Complete this section if your postal address is different to that on your assessment.

 Amending your assessment on certain grounds

-Any request to amend your assessment if it relates to your PPR, PPL or land sold prior to midnight on 31 December of the year preceding the assessment year must be returned to the SRO within 60 days of receiving the assessment.
+Any request to amend your assessment if it relates to your PPR, PPL or land sold prior to midnight on 31 December of the year preceding the assessment year must be returned to us within 60 days of receiving the assessment.

 Update your principal place of residence

 You can claim that a property is your principal place of residence (PPR) if you satisfy the requirements for this exemption.
 You will need to know:

 - The date you started residing in the property, and